Tickets for Palau de la Música Catalana Guided Tour: Skip The Line

 Tour highlights include the Rehearsal Hall, the Lluís Millet Hall, and the grand finale: a musical sampling on the organ in the spectacular Concert Hall.

-- Guided tour (in English)
+- Guided tour (only in English)

 - Metro: L1 or L4 to Urquinaona